babelfish-for-postgresql/babelfish_project_website/_internals/tds-protocol.md

 ### Defining authentication rules

 <code>LOGIN7</code> is the TDS ways of defining authentication rules.
-Client and server both have to know how to handle authentication rules, which are vital to security.
+The client and server both have to know how to handle authentication rules, which are vital to security.
 Fortunately Microsoft has provided some detailed in-depth description of the [LOGIN7](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-tds/773a62b6-ee89-4c02-9e5e-344882630aac) message which can be found on their website.